microse-rpc/microse-swoole/api.md

     Publishes data to the corresponding topic, if `clients` (an array with client ids) are provided, the topic will only be published to them.
 - `getClients(): array` Returns all IDs of clients that connected to the server.

+### ServerOptions

+This array indicates the options used by the RpcClient's initiation, it inherits all [ChannelOptions](#ChannelOptions), along with the following keys:

+- `certFile => string` If `protocol` is `wss:`, the server must set this option in order to ship a secure server.
+- `keyFile => string` If `protocol` is `wss:`, the server must set this option in order to ship a secure server.
+- `passphrase => string` If the ssl key file was encrypted with a passphrase, this option must be provided.

 ## RpcClient